 Disclaimer: The content presented here is provided only for informational purposes and is not meant to serve as legal advice.
 You should work with professional legal counsel to determine how the General Data Protection Regulation (GDPR) may or may not apply to you.
 Learn more in our Privacy FAQs.

 If you host websites that collect personal data from EU residents (e.g., via form submissions or third-party scripts), you have responsibilities as a data controller.
 Take the time to understand your responsibilities as a data controller, and take steps to abide by the GDPR.
 The UK Information Commissioner’s Office data-protection self-assessment checklist can be helpful.

 If you’re creating forms that request personal data in Webflow, make sure to clearly ask for and get consent, unless another lawful basis for processing applies.

-If you’re creating websites for clients who collect personal data on their websites, make sure your clients understand their responsibilities as a controller of that personal data.
+If you’re creating websites for clients who collect personal data through their websites, make sure your clients understand their responsibilities as a controller of that personal data.

-If you’re using third-party tools (e.g., Zapier) to connect your Webflow forms to external data sources and are sending personal data using those integrations, make sure to review your responsibilities as a data controller.
+If you’re using third-party tools (e.g., Zapier) to connect your Webflow forms to external data sources and send personal data using those integrations, make sure to review your responsibilities as a data controller.

 If your form can’t be submitted successfully, try the following: